What is First Aid?

 At this point, it is necessary to decide whether the injured person should be transferred.
 If the victim has head, neck and back injuries, displacement of the victim may significantly worsen his health or even cause death.
 Therefore, such a move should be made only when leaving the victim at the scene is associated with a threat to his health and life.

 When we provide first aid, we should, if possible, appoint a person responsible for calling the appropriate services.
 In the event that only we and the victim are there, further actions will depend on the type of incident.
 If it is necessary to provide immediate assistance, in the case of lack of breathing of the injured person, its condition should first be stabilized and then called for help.

 If the victim is unconscious, not breathing, start CPR immediately.

-It is important that we only perform CPR when we know how to do it properly.
-Incompetent execution may be dangerous for the injured party.
+Importantthat CPR should only be performed if you know how to do it properly.
+Performing CPR incorrectly can be dangerous for the victim.
 We can break his ribs or puncture his lung.

 If you find that the victim's airway is obstructed, but you see a foreign object in their throat, you should perform a Heimlich grab.
 It involves pressure on the diaphragm that will push the object out of the trachea.